-As soon as you mention “France”, the Eiffel Tower, Louvre Museum and cafe culture are probably amongst the first things that spring to mind.
-Yet, all these attractions share one thing in common: they are all in Paris!
+As soon as you mention “France”, the Eiffel Tower, the Louvre Museum and cafe culture are probably among the first things that spring to mind.
+All these attractions share one thing in common: they are all in Paris!
+Yet, France’s charm extends far beyond its fashion-savvy capital.
+With over 900 cities across the country, there’s so much more to explore.
+Read on to discover more places to visit in France beyond Paris!

 1. Lyon